 To recover your self-confidence, stop engaging in actions that are going to damage it.
 Take a break from social media for a day, don’t answer the phone when someone negative is calling, throw away the tempting snack foods in your pantry, and start taking back your inner personal power.

 When we engage in actions and patterns that create feelings of anger, discontent, sadness, frustration, self-loathing, shame or guilt, we create cyclical patterns in these low frequency emotions.

 These patterns become addictive and tie up all of our energy in cyclical events that keep us feeling disconnected from our highest self.
 This is the number one way we keep ourselves from having the things in life that would bring us the most joy and fulfillment.

-The way out of these patterns and low frequency feelings is connection with people, experiences, and beliefs that are high frequency and that illicit feelings of joy, happiness, empowerment, and enlightenment.
+The way out of these patterns and low frequency feelings is a connection with people, experiences, and beliefs that are high frequency and that elicit feelings of joy, happiness, empowerment, and enlightenment.

 Want a tribe of friends who are high vibing?

 Sign up for The Soul Frequency Experience and get access to my inner circle group for life.
 This is an awesome group of people whom I adore.
 They are exuding joy and positivity all gathered together in our Facebook group.
 It is where I share all of my latest findings and insider tips.
 Come hang out with us!